vy-let/muc/Readme.markdown

 # MUC

-The *Meaningful Unit of Code,* or *muc,* is defined as the number of bytes, as compressed by bzip2 at its best compression level, of the source code after having its whitespace removed.
+The *Meaningful Unit of Code,* or *muc,* is defined as one-tenth the number of bytes, as compressed by bzip2 at its best compression level, of the source code without its whitespace.
 Compression headers are not counted.\*

 For comparison, both examples above have 11.8 muc.
 They’re the same by definition: whitespace is stripped in advance.
 Let’s compare to a more distinct revision: